Save the Date! Register to join us for a virtual Program Preview Day on Monday, October 9 from 1:00 – 3:00p.m.

 - Understand that you are responsible for making sure that Recommendation Letters are submitted in a timely fashion.
-Access to fellowship support and admission to the program require 3 letters of recommendation.
+Access to fellowship support and admission to the program requires 3 letters of recommendation.

-- Most of all, make sure that you are ready for 5 years (typically) of demanding and exciting work to become a educational researcher and scholar!
+- Most of all, make sure that you are ready for 5 years (typically) of demanding and exciting work to become an educational researcher and scholar!

-In general terms, the EPET program is looking for bright, well-prepared, highly-motivated applicants who feel strongly drawn to research and scholarship in educational psychology and/or educational technology.
-All applicants must be ready for full-time study that is more demanding and consuming than all their prior education.
+The EPET program is looking for bright, well-prepared, highly-motivated applicants who feel strongly drawn to research and scholarship in educational psychology and/or educational technology.
+All applicants must be ready for a full-time study that is more demanding and consuming than all their prior education.
 They must also be ready to learn to conceptualize, carry out, and report innovative research.